falyan/installation-kubernetes-multimaster/README.md

 search **preserve_hostname** and set *true*</br></br>
 preserve_hostname : true

-## Set the hostname and adjust it to the required hostname (do all node)
+## set the hostname and adjust it to the required hostname (do all node)
 ```bash
 hostnamectl set-hostname {hostname}
 ```